 - 1. Each Party shall accord to covered investments treatment in accordance with customary international law, including fair and equitable treatment and full protection and security. - 2.
 For greater certainty, paragraph 1 prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to covered investments.
 The concepts of "fair and equitable treatment" and "full protection and security" do not require treatment in addition to or beyond that which is required by that standard, and do not create additional substantive rights.
-The obligation in paragraph 1 to provide: - (a) "fair and equitable treatment" includes the obligation not to deny justice in criminal, civil, or administrative adjudicatory proceedings in accordance with the principle of due process embodied in the principal legal systems of the world; and - (b) "full protection and security" requires each Party to provide the level of police protection required under customary international law.
+The obligation in paragraph 1 to provide: - (a) "fair and equitable treatment" includes the obligation not to deny justice in criminal, civil, or administrative adjudicatory proceedings in accordance with the principle of due process embodied in the principal legal systems of the world; and

-1 Article 10.5 shall be interpreted in accordance with Annex 10-A.
+1 Article 11.5 shall be interpreted in accordance with Annex 11-A.